benjidotsh/PyTwitchChat/README.md

 # PyTwitchChat
-Python library to interact with the chat of a Twitch channel
+Python package to interact with the chat of a Twitch channel